Wake Forest University Department of Counseling

 Assignments/expectations are linked to the above CACREP Standards and are designated by the corresponding number and letter (e.g., 4.B)

 The Counseling Practicum is a pre-internship experience designed to help students further develop their individual counseling and group work skills under careful supervision.
 The Practicum includes a minimum of 185 total hours, with at least 150 hours of field experience in a community/mental health or school setting plus at least 35 hours of individual/triadic and group supervision by University faculty.
-See your Clinical Experience Manual (PDF) for an overview, expectations and examples of direct and indirect service hours.
+See the Clinical Experience Manual (PDF) for an overview, expectations and examples of direct and indirect service hours.

 The 185 hours break down as follows: